UCLAdeepvision/CS163-Projects-2025Fall/_posts/2025-12-12-team02-streetviewseg.md

 ---

-> In this project, we delve into the topic of developing model to apply semantic segmentations on fine-grained urban structures based on pretrained Segformer model.
+> [Project Track: Project 8] In this project, we delve into the topic of developing model to apply semantic segmentations on fine-grained urban structures based on pretrained Segformer model.
 We explore 3 approaches to enhance the model performance, and analyze the result of each.

 <!--more-->
 {: class="table-of-content"}